CHRISTIAN Journaling, JESUS CALLING, psyChic channeling?

-When does Christian spirituality cross the line into the occult?
+When does Christian Journaling cross the line into the occult?

 While writing one’s thoughts in a Christian journal can be very beneficial, one needs to consider, “When does Christian Journaling and receiving spiritual messages cross the line into the occult?”
 Spiritual enlightenment and developing a renewed love for God are the goals of these practices.
-Yet, many people are severely straying away from the teachings found in the Bible.
+Yet, many people are deviating significantly from the teachings found in the Bible.
 Even many well-meaning yet undiscerning Christians are immersing themselves in mystical traditions and literature that can easily lead them into unbiblical practices.
 Unbeknownst to them, these practices can lead to varying levels of psychic channeling and literary mediumship.
-Knowing the Bible very well is best for Christians to safeguard themselves against spiritual deception.
+Knowing the Bible thoroughly is essential for Christians to safeguard themselves against spiritual deception.
+For further clarification on how Christian Journaling can cross the line into the world of the occult, you can read Brenna E. Scott’s book that is featured on our website.
+The book is titled, Christian Journaling or Psychic Channeling?: A Critical Comparison of the Jesus Calling Series with Occult Training Literature.
+(View book details below.)

 Beloved, believe not every spirit, but try [test] the spirits whether they are of God: because many false prophets are gone out into the world.